ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 1. Execute the operation
 2. If successful, return the result
 3. If failed and this was not the final attempt:
    - Call the `strategy` closure with the error
-  - If strategy returns `.stop`, rethrow the error immediately
+     - If the strategy returns `.stop`, rethrow the error immediately
-  - If strategy returns `.backoff`, suspend for the given duration
+     - If the strategy returns `.backoff`, suspend for the given duration
        - Return to step 1
 4. If failed on the final attempt, rethrow the error without consulting the strategy

-Given this sequence, there is a total of four termination conditions (when retrying will be stopped):
+Given this sequence, there are four termination conditions (when retrying will be stopped):
 - The operation completes without throwing an error
 - The operation has been attempted `maxAttempts` times
 - The strategy closure returns `.stop`
-- The given clock throws
+- The clock throws

 #### Cancellation

 `retry` does not introduce special cancellation handling.
 If your code cooperatively cancels by throwing, ensure your strategy returns `.stop` for that error.
-Otherwise, retries will continue unless the given clock throws on cancellation (which, at the time of writing, both `ContinuousClock` and `SuspendingClock` do).
+Otherwise, retries continue unless the clock throws on cancellation (which, at the time of writing, both `ContinuousClock` and `SuspendingClock` do).

 ### Backoff